Supported file types and external devices

 |Container||Video codec||Audio codec|

-You can open and save files on external devices connected to your Chromebook, if they use the following types of filesystems.
-To identify the filesystem for your external device, consult the help manual for your external device.
+You can access files on external devices connected to your Chromebook if they use the following types of filesystems:

 - HFS+ (read-only on journaled HFS+)

 Supported external peripheralsPeripherals

 - MTP devices (read-only)

 - USB keyboards (Windows and Mac)

 - USB mice with the following features: left button, right button, scrollwheel